freemansoft/covid-vaccinations-python/README.md

     1. I used the Kaggle Python Docker container by running `bash start-kaggle-container.sh` in this directory.
 It will download the container **18GB** and start the Jupyter server.
 1. Open `Jupyter Notebook` server.
     1. Open a browser to http://localhost:8080/ or wherever your notbook server is locate
-    1. Open and run `vaccines_demo.jpynb` in the Jupyter Notebook browser view in the left pane.
+    1. Open and run `vaccines_demo.ipynb` in the Jupyter Notebook browser view in the left pane.

 ## Shutting down the server
 There are a couple ways to terminate the server